tanaikech/UnlockSmartInvoiceManagementWithGeminiAPI/README.md

 - v1.0.1 (June 17, 2024)

   1. In order to easily customize the value of "jsonSchema" for generating content with Gemini API, I added it as a new sheet of "jsonSchema" sheet in the Spreadsheet.
 When you customize it, you can edit the cell "A1" of the "jsonSchema" sheet.
 By this, the script generates content with Gemini API using your customized JSON schema.
 The cell "A2" is the number of characters of "A1".

+- v1.0.2 (July 23, 2024)

+  1. On July 23, 2024, I noticed that PDF data could be directly parsed by Gemini API.
+It is considered that this is due to the update by the Google side.
+So, I updated `setBlobs([blob], true)` to `setBlobs([blob], false)` of the method `parseInvoiceByGemini_`.
+By this modification, the PDF blob is directly used with Gemini API.
+[Ref](https://github.com/tanaikech/GeminiWithFiles?tab=readme-ov-file#setblobs)

 [TOP](#top)